Grants open for research, education, & marketing projects

 Given the timing of these grant programs, and overlapping deadlines, we have constrained capacity to assist clients in all programs.

-If you are interested in discussing any of these opportunities further, or are interested in engaging Morrison to assist you in your grant writing needs, please contact Toni Scott or any member of the Morrison team as soon as possible.
-Toni can be reached directly at 530-809-4672 or at firstname.lastname@example.org.
+If you are interested in discussing any of these opportunities further, or are interested in engaging Morrison to assist you in your grant writing needs, please contact the Morrison Grant Team by email at firstname.lastname@example.org or call us at 530-893-4764.
 We are currently working with clients on a first-come, first-serve basis.